 There is a huge range of benefits for supplementing with pre- and probiotics and also a wide range of equine ages and stages that could benefit from supplementation.
 Today, there are many instances in which probiotics are commonly recommended including those suffering from gastrointestinal upset, as well as those horses that occasionally are susceptible to it.
 And there are other lesser thought of instances where probiotics may be included as part of a wellness protocol.
-Horses during certain treatments should be put on probiotics as medications kill off harmful bacteria but kill off the beneficial organisms in the process.
+Horses during certain treatments should be put on probiotics as medications not only kill off harmful bacteria but kill off the beneficial organisms in the process.
 Associate Professor of Equine Emergency Surgery & Critical Care at Colorado State University’s Veterinary Teaching Hospital, Diana Hassell, DVM, PhD, Dipl.
 ACVS, ACVECC, says, “I use probiotics with prebiotics routinely in the majority of our horses, as well as in post-operative colic cases to support healthy gastrointestinal function.”
 Growing foals may also benefit from probiotic supplementation as they are actively acquiring microflora from the environment.
 Horses acclimating to stressors of all different varieties — including travel, competition, illness, dietary change or environmental change — should be receiving probiotic therapy.
 Senior horses eventually lose the ability to absorb several nutrients; probiotics can support digestive efficiency and aid in nutrient absorption, particularly if the horse is having difficulty maintaining body condition.
 Virtually any horse could benefit from daily probiotics due to their strong correlation with gastrointestinal balance and the direct effect on immune function.

 This daily probiotic formula provides both prebiotics and probiotics to support digestion and hindgut health.
 The prebiotics nourish the "good" bacteria in the gut, and support the digestion of fiber.Learn more